 International Private Medical Insurance

 International private medical insurance plans are able to cover you virtually anywhere in the world (US exclusions may apply).
-This means that if you develop any form of cancer during your current policy, you can rest assured that costs related to cancer treatment will be covered up to the policy limit – whether you decide to seek treatment in Singapore or elsewhere.
+This means that if you develop any form of cancer during your current policy, costs related to cancer treatment will be covered up to the policy limit – whether you decide to seek treatment in Singapore or elsewhere.

 If you’re already diagnosed with cancer and are starting to look for insurance coverage, you’ll likely have a tough time finding one as your condition will be treated as pre-existing.
 It’ll probably be excluded from the plan or you’ll have to pay a heavy loading.